 Thank you for your answer, but, apart from the solution of an application with my SolidWorks reseller, I wonder about the links between SolidWorks files...

+it looks like part of the functions of PDM.
 Between a specific application (cost pb, long-term viability, especially maintenance and evolution) and the cost of an existing solution...
 Especially since apparently you already have the infrastructure.
 It deserves a lot of thought.